 As the capital of Tasmania and one of the main arrival points for travellers, there is some fantastic trout fly fishing near Hobart with a variety of small streams, rivers and lakes near by.

 Tasmania presents a great opportunity for trout fly fishing while being completely immersed in stunning, wild landscapes that are within a short distance of our cities - and this includes Hobart.

-Many of these stunning locations are home to world-class fly fishing opportunities, and through our experience, Trout Tales has compiled a list of some of the best trout fly fishing locations near Hobart:
+Many of these stunning locations are home to world-class fly fishing opportunities - and through our experience of many years trout fishing in Tasmania, we've compiled a list to help narrow down your search of the best locations to fish near Hobart.

-- 28 Gates Farm stay & Private Trout Fishery
+28 Gates Farm Stay and Private Trout Fishery

 Derwent Valley Region